 And yet, the number of blogs with their independent URLs [e.g. indiantopblogs.com instead of indiantopblogs.blogspot.com] is constantly on the rise.
 If you search for blogs on a topic, you are likely to get such blogs higher on search pages than the free-hosted blogs.

-How is an independent blog different from that on a free hosting site?
+How is a blog on a paid web hosting site different from a free blog?

-The free hosted one has .wordpress.com, .blogspot.com etc suffixed to the operative name; the independent blog has a standalone URL.
+The free hosted blog has .wordpress.com, .blogspot.com etc suffixed to the operative name; the independent blog has a standalone, more respectable, URL.

 You don’t pay anything for opening a blog on free platforms; in the case of a stand-alone blog, you pay for (i) creating the blog, (ii) buying the domain name, and (iii) hosting the blog on the web.

-A free blog is often part of a community [e.g. in the case of Livejournal] and is closely linked to the hosting site; an independent blog is free from a direct association with the web host.
+A free blog is often part of a community [e.g. in the case of LiveJournal] and is closely linked to the hosting site; an independent blog is not associated with a free blogging platform.

 I have a free blog.
 How do I convert it into an independent blog?